mariegadeberg/AISOutlierDetection/README.md

 The project uses two models; a Convolutional Variational Autoencoder and a Variational Recurrent Neural Network.

-The implementation of the Variational Recurrent Neural Network tries to replicate the model proposed in "GeoTrackNet-A Maritime Anomaly Detector using Probabilistic Neural Network Representation of AIS Tracks and A Contrario Detection", Nguyen et al. 2019, https://arxiv.org/abs/1912.00682.

 ## File Summary
 * Job Scripts: Contains job scripts used to train models on DTU HPC LSF 10 cluster
 * Config.py: configuration file containing hyperparameters